-Organize your finances

-- Keep track of the out-of-pocket costs related to your transplant.
+Organize your finances Keep track of the out-of-pocket costs related to your transplant.
 Use worksheets to help you get started.
-See the blue box below for more information. - Consider fundraising to raise money for out-of-pocket costs.
-Find trusted fundraising organizations on page 43. - Talk to your transplant center financial coordinator and your health insurance company to learn what your health insurance will and won't cover. - Ask your transplant center social worker about: - Local organizations that may offer financial assistance - Whether you qualify for Social Security programs or Medicaid - If you are a veteran, contact the U.S. Department of Veterans Affairs at (800) 827-1000 to ask about eligibility for any programs based on service record and disability.
+See the blue box below for more information.
+Consider fundraising to raise money for out-of-pocket costs.
+Find trusted fundraising organizations on page 43.
+Talk to your transplant center financial coordinator and your health insurance company to learn what your health insurance will and won't cover.
+Ask your transplant center social worker about: • Local organizations that may offer financial assistance • Whether you qualify for Social Security programs or Medicaid If you are a veteran, contact the U.S. Department of Veterans Affairs at (800) 827-1000 to ask about eligibility for any programs based on service record and disability.

 We offer resources to help you understand and plan for the financial aspects of transplant.
 A series of short, easy-to-read fact sheets gives information on financial planning, health insurance, and raising money to pay for transplant.

 You can download or order the fact sheets at nmdp.org/request

-Access legal resources

-- Complete a will, trust, planning guardianship (if you are a single parent) and advance directive (a living will).
+• Access legal resources Arrange travel and lodging Complete a will, trust, planning guardianship (if you are a single parent) and advance directive (a living will).
+Check with your health insurance company to see if your policy covers travel, meals and lodging for you and/or your caregiver.
 Consider naming a trusted person as your medical power of attorney or health care proxy.
-This person can make decisions for you if you become too sick to do so. - Consider assigning someone to handle your finances temporarily.
-If you do not share a joint checking or credit account, talk with your bank to find out how to give someone temporary access to your accounts. - Talk with a financial or family law attorney if your financial or legal affairs are complicated.
-Contact your local bar association for a referral. - ☐ If you have children under age 18 who will be away from both parents, give written permission for another adult to take them for medical care (emergency or routine) while you are in the hospital and recovering.
+This person can make decisions for you if you become too sick to do so.
+Ask your transplant center social worker about lodging resources near the transplant center.
+Ask for costs and whether you need to put your name on a Consider assigning someone to waiting list. handle your finances temporarily.
+If you do not share a joint checking or credit account, talk with your bank to find out how to give someone temporary access to your accounts.
+Make arrangements for traveling to your transplant center.
+If you need to fly there, you might want to ask family members if they have frequent flier miles available to help you.
+Talk with a financial or family law attorney if your financial or legal affairs are complicated.
+Contact your local bar association for a referral.
+Find more travel and lodging resources on page 43.
+If you have children under age 18 who will be away from both parents, give written permission for another adult to take them for medical care (emergency or routine) while you are in the hospital and recovering.
 Generally, a signed statement is all that is needed, but check with your child's doctor.

-Plan for appointments and prescriptions

-- Schedule any routine dental or medical appointments before your transplant if your transplant center is far from home.
-Make sure your caregiver does this, too. - Make a plan for you and your caregiver to get prescriptions renewed or refilled while you're away.
+Plan for appointments and prescriptions Schedule any routine dental or medical appointments before your transplant if your transplant center is far from home.
+Make sure your caregiver does this, too.
+Make a plan for you and your caregiver to get prescriptions renewed or refilled while you're away.